You Are Not Alone

 Led by Kelly Bonyata BS IBCLC, KellyMom.com provides evidence-based breastfeeding and parenting information to both professionals and parents.

-(Though these organisations and their helplines are UK based, their websites contain excellent and reliable information.)
+(Though these groups and organisations and their helplines are UK based, their websites contain excellent and reliable information no matter where you are.)

 Providing mother to mother and parent to parent breastfeeding support at meet-ups across Great Britain.
 Their trained breastfeeding counsellors work as volunteers to provide a network of support options including local calls, a national Helpline, emails and social media.